+Professor 1

+Reader / Associate Professor 1

 Lecturer / Assistant Professor 2

-a.
-In addition to the faculty staff mentioned above there should be adequate strength of b.
-A department which does not have a Professor and an Assistant Professor with requisite qualifications and experience as laid down by the DCI, shall not start a postgraduate. course in that specialty.
+- In addition to the faculty staff mentioned above there should be adequate strength of Senior Lecturers / Lecturers available in the department. - The department should also have adequate number of technical and other paramedical staff as prescribed by the Dental Council of India. - A department which does not have a Professor and Associate/ Assistant Professors with requisite qualifications and experience as laid down by the DCI, shall not start a postgraduate course in that specialty.